We use our Bank Rate to influence the interest rates that banks and building societies offer their customers.

 We use quantitative easing (also known as asset purchase) to increase the amount of money that is available to businesses.
 We do this to support the economy and keep inflation low and stable.
 Our inflation target is 2%.

 We use QE to boost spending in the economy as a whole, and to improve the function of financial markets.
 We do this by buying high-quality financial assets that we can sell again if we need to.

 For example, we buy assets from insurance companies and pension funds that own and trade in high-quality financial instruments like gilts (government-backed bonds).

-We introduced quantitative easing when the UK was in the middle of one of its worst recessions.
+We introduced quantitative easing in March 2009 during the Global Financial Crisis.
 Our economy was grinding to a halt and there was a real risk of deflation (prices falling and goods being worth less tomorrow than they were today).

 We bought gilts to inject money directly into the economy.
 Our aim was to increase spending and push inflation back up to the 2% target.